bartlomiejn/dof-rendering/README.md

 - Gaussian blur with approximated constant coefficients of out of focus parts of image
 - Composition of both elements into end image

-Implementation is kind of naive and slow for now - it's the first time i'm writing GPU code.
-Optimizations are currently WIP
+Implementation is kind of slow for now - optimizations are currently WIP

 ![Example image](https://raw.githubusercontent.com/bartlomiejn/dof-rendering-metal/master/dof_rendering.gif)